 The current findings point to the following environmental factors during pregnancy:

 - Taking certain prescription drugs, like valproic acid and thalidomide

 - Exposure to environmental toxins and chemicals

-Again, the research around environmental risk factors is new, so there is some controversy around it.
-However, more studies show that being exposed to the chemicals in our conventional cleaning and personal care products can affect a child in the womb more than adults.
+Again, the research on environmental risk factors is new, so there is some controversy around it.
+However, more studies show that exposure to the chemicals in our conventional cleaning and personal care products can affect a child in the womb more than adults.
 Some studies link exposure to those chemicals to brain development.